MicrosoftDocs/power-platform/power-platform/guidance/adoption/maturity-model-goals.md

 ## Level 200 – Repeatable

-*This phase describes a process that is at least documented sufficiently such that repeating the same steps may be attempted.* In the context of Microsoft Power Platform, organizations in the Repeatable stage are taking what they’ve learned in the Initial stage to put structure around the deployment of Power Platform, often through controls implemented by a central IT team or other team focused on Power Platform.
+*This phase describes a process that is at least documented sufficiently such that repeating the same steps may be attempted.* In the context of Microsoft Power Platform, organizations in the Repeatable stage apply the lessons learned in the Initial stage to establish structure around the deployment of Power Platform.
+This structure frequently achieved through controls implemented by a central IT team or another team focused on Power Platform.

 The [Center of Excellence (CoE) Starter Kit](../coe/starter-kit.md) is deployed to provide tenant-wide visibility into the use of Power Platform and begin to identify, if not control, applications that are beginning to become broadly used in the organization.
 Environments are used as needed, but in an ad hoc manner—for example, various production environments and different DLP policies might be created without a consistent strategy.
-These organizations sometimes believe that the use of Power Platform is running “out of control” until they shape their use of the administrative and governance controls available for Power Platform, transitioning to the Defined stage.
+These organizations sometimes believe that the use of Power Platform is running "out of control" until they shape their use of the administrative and governance controls available for Power Platform, transitioning to the Defined stage.

-### Opportunities
+### Level 200 Opportunities

 :::row:::
    :::column span="":::